collective/collective.folderishtraverse/README.rst

 ============

 This package provides an view which traverses to the first item found in an ordered container.
-The traversing/redirection happens only for anonymous users, otherwise a view based on folder_listing is returned.
+If the default view of the item, which the traverse view is traversing to is also a traverse view, the traversing happens again to the next sub-sub-item in the sub-folder, if possible.

-collective.folderishtraverse provides a traverse view for Folders.
-If selected, the traversing to the first child of the folder happens.
-If the child's view is also the traverse view, the traversing happens again, if possible.
+The traversing/redirection is only done for anonymous users.
+For logged in users, the folder contents view is shown.
+This way, members can easily edit the folder without beeing redirected to another folder.

 collective.folderishtraverse is an alternative to a default page in Plone.
 The difference is, that the target content is shown in the navigation tree and that